Critical Art Ensemble: Molecular Invasion

 In correlation to CAE's work "Molecular Invasion (2002)," the collective hosted an exhibit about genetically modified crops.
 They planted Monsanto's genetically modified seeds that were designed to be immune to Monsanto's commercial pesticide roundup (Glyphosate).
 They successfully grew these crops in their exhibit however once the plants were fully grown they applied an enzyme inhibitor that was reverse engineered to the plants that eradicating the protection that these crops had against the pesticide.
 The plants quickly died.

 Though CAE has been showing visualized traces of criticalized artworks that shows paradox of modern agriculture systems, CAE's been tried to make stance that they do not have general position whether if CAE is for or against genetically modified organisms(GMOs).

 Cult of the New Eve

 In 1999, CAE began a new project to draw attention to the ways in which scientific discourses surrounding biotechnologies drew upon promissory religious rhetoric.
 This participatory performance was titled Cult of the New Eve (or CoNE when abbreviated) and included a "communion" using a random library of the entire genome of the first female donor to the Human Genome Project taken from a blood sample.
 CAE spliced the genome and inserted it into yeast, which was then placed into host wafers and beer given to audience members who were willing to participate.
-The genome from the donor is intended to represent a 'New Eve… a sacrosant Messiah'.
+The genome from the donor is intended to represent a 'New Eve… a sacrosanct Messiah'.
 The project also offers public and online preaching, baptisms, communion, sacred theological and cosmological texts and prophecies.